Anthrobotics/wolf-actuator/README.md

 - PTFE lubricant (Super-Lube) for bearings and gears

 # Assembly Guide
 See the included V1.1 Assembly and Usage Guide PDF.
+(No major changes in V1.2, so the previous guide can be followed.)

 # Usage
 WOLF can be used in a number of applications, including: